Rafinha Cunha

 Sandro Rafael Veiga Cunha (born 30 April 1992), known as Rafinha, is a Portuguese footballer who plays for Rebordosa as a winger.

-Football career
+Career

 On 27 July 2013, Rafinha made his professional debut with Trofense in a 2013–14 Taça da Liga match against União Madeira, when he started and played the full game.
-In the first match of the 2013–14 Segunda Liga season against Benfica B on the 10 August, he replaced Paulo Monteiro (72nd minute) and made his league debut.
+In the first match of the 2013–14 Segunda Liga season against Benfica B on 10 August, he replaced Paulo Monteiro (72nd minute) and made his league debut.